abenjelloun1989/appointment-checker/README.md

 C# Console app that checks for appointments

-we can create a planified task to run either wedding or candilib using the following powershell command: powershell -Command "& 'script\script.ps1' '.' wedding"
+we can create a planified task to run either wedding or candilib using the following powershell command: powershell -Command "& 'script\script.ps1' wedding"
+Or
+powershell -Command "& 'script\script.ps1' candilib"